-Does your company have a Lithuanian customer who is not paying your invoice?
+Do you have a Lithuanian customer who is not paying your company invoice?
 The trading culture and regulations in Lithuania differ from those you are used to.
 That often makes debt collection in Lithuania complicated.
 Our debt recovery lawyers have the means to make your debtor pay.
 From the moment you hand your debt recovery matter over to us, we will do our utmost to collect your money.
 We, a debt recovery law firm, have more than sixty years of knowledge and experience at our disposal to assist you with your commercial debt collection in Lithuania.

 Suggestions when your Lithuanian customer is not paying:

 - Contact your debtor and ask why your invoice has not been paid yet

 - In your reminder, state a clear description of the invoice

 - Also, in this reminder, state a period of payment of a specific number of days

 Knowledge of Local Legislation and Customs of Trade

 Our international debt recovery lawyers have experience and knowledge of legislation and regulations in Lithuania.
 In addition, they are fully aware of commercial traditions and culture in Lithuania.
 That makes it easier to get your Lithuanian debtor to pay quickly.

 You Are at an Advantage with a Debt Recovery Lawyer